-Once they’re all done, I will contact you to let you know your images are done, giving you a personalized link to an online, password protected gallery (which will remain active for 30 days).
-With my gallery design, you (and your family & friends) will immediately be able to purchase prints, canvases and other products, along with digital downloads of any or all of your images.
-That being said, if you do decide to purchase digital files instead of prints, I recommend using a pro-grade print lab for printing.
+Once they’re all done, I will contact you to let you know your images are done, giving you a personalized link to an online gallery (which will remain active for two months).
+With my gallery design, you (and your family & friends) will immediately be able to digitally download any and/or all of your images — as well as order any prints, canvases, etc. that you’d like.
+If you choose to print your photos yourself, I recommend using a pro-grade print lab for printing.
 Locally, I trust f32 in Knoxville (I love to support local, small businesses!), as well as mpix.
 Using a drugstore or supermarket service to print your images will most likely result in incorrect color rendering and lack of sharpness.
 If you decide to use a less than stellar print company, Rachael Ogle Photography is not responsible for flaws in printing.

 “What should I wear?”

 I say, whatever make you happy!
 I tend to lean more towards neutrals with a pop or two of color (but that’s just me).
 Smaller patterns and prints tend to photograph better, but if you have a bright pink polka-dot shirt that rocks your world, bring it on!
 Also, I recommend aiming for comfort.
 You are going to be outside for at least an hour, make sure you’d be comfortable in that outfit for that amount of time.
 If you aren’t comfortable, it will come out in photos.